Blue: Minerals

 Some of the most desirable gems are blue, including sapphire and tanzanite.
 Compounds of copper(II) are characteristically blue and so are many copper-containing minerals.

 Azurite (Cu3(CO3)2(OH)2), with a deep blue colour, was once employed in medieval years, but it is unstable pigment, losing its colour especially under dry conditions.
-Lapis lazuli, mined in Afghanistan for more than three thousand years, was used for jewelry and ornaments, and later was crushed and powdered and used as a pigment.
+Lapis lazuli, mined in Afghanistan for more than three thousand years, was used for jewellery and ornaments, and later was crushed and powdered and used as a pigment.
 The more it was ground, the lighter the blue colour became.
 Natural ultramarine, made by grinding lapis lazuli into a fine powder, was the finest available blue pigment in the Middle Ages and the Renaissance.
 It was extremely expensive, and in Italian Renaissance art, it was often reserved for the robes of the Virgin Mary.

 Plants and fungi

 Intense efforts have focused on blue flowers and the possibility that natural blue colourants could be used as food dyes.
-Commonly, blue colours in plants are anthocyanins: "the largest group of water-soluble pigments found widespread in the plant kingdom."
+Commonly, blue colours in plants are anthocyanins: "the largest group of water-soluble pigments found widespread in the plant kingdom".
 In the few plants that exploit structural colouration, brilliant colours are produced by structures within cells.
 The most brilliant blue colouration known in any living tissue is found in the marble berries of Pollia condensata, where a spiral structure of cellulose fibrils scattering blue light.
 The fruit of quandong (Santalum acuminatum) can appear blue owing to the same effect.

 Animals

 Blue-pigmented animals are relatively rare.
 Examples of which include butterflies of the genus Nessaea, where blue is created by pterobilin.
 Other blue pigments of animal origin include phorcabilin, used by other butterflies in Graphium and Papilio (specifically P. phorcas and P. weiskei), and sarpedobilin, which is used by Graphium sarpedon.
 Blue-pigmented organelles, known as "cyanosomes", exist in the chromatophores of at least two fish species, the mandarin fish and the picturesque dragonet.
-More commonly, blueness in animals is a structural colouration; an optical interference effect induced by organized nanometer-sized scales or fibres.
+More commonly, blueness in animals is a structural colouration; an optical interference effect induced by organised nanometre-sized scales or fibres.
 Examples include the plumage of several birds like the blue jay and indigo bunting, the scales of butterflies like the morpho butterfly, collagen fibres in the skin of some species of monkey and opossum, and the iridophore cells in some fish and frogs.